jdlomaxProdMan/Vision-AI-Annotation-Demo/README.md

 The application also includes a simple built-in prediction engine that attempts to guess where the logo is on new images, based on the boxes already drawn.
 This prediction feature is not real AI — it is a lightweight illustration designed to make the concept of machine learning from annotations tangible and concrete for audiences at any level of technical experience.

+There are references to 'Almond Interactive' in the documentation.
+That is the name of my consulting company.